This post may contain affiliate links. Read the full disclosure here.

 I love this MarsHydro light – it really speeds up plant growth BUT it’s a professional grow light so it needs to be suspended, which can be a pain if you don’t want to put a hook in your ceiling.
 Mine is currently set up like this:

-Obvs my Monsteras are not underneath it, because I keep them in my aquarium (not submerged).
-As you do.
+Obvs my Monsteras are not underneath it, because they don’t fit.

 Grow lights don’t just produce light, they produce a bit of warmth as well, which can speed up growth, and help them grow year-round.